 Green cleaning options come in many forms.
 Those in liquid or powder form tend to be an excellent value because you can use less of the product each time you’re cleaning.
 Since you’re likely looking to generate less packaging, opt for products that come in large amounts rather than individual, single-use products.

 Reduce your environmental impact by avoiding plastic packaging, and choose products in compostable, biodegradable, reusable, or recyclable packaging when possible.
 Some companies even allow refills if you send in the bottles.

 The term "fragrance" on a product's label is a fancy way of saying "hidden chemicals," says Swanson.
 She notes that fragrances commonly contain chemicals that help the scents last longer.
 Chemicals can also be used to mask scents and make it seem like a product is fragrance-free.
 These chemicals, known as phthalates, have been linked to a plethora of health problems, so it’s best to steer clear.

 Why should you use natural cleaning products?

-Do natural cleaning products work?
+Do green cleaning products work?

 Why Trust The Spruce?